Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

-We argue that for 3D inversion-symmetric lattice, both spinless and spin-1/2 fermions correspond to trivial group extension with fermion parity $\mathbb{Z}_2^f$: for spinless fermions, it is obvious; for spin-1/2 fermions, we can treat an inversion $\bs{I}$ operation in three spatial dimension as the composition of a 2-fold rotation $\bs{R}_z$ with respect to $z$-axis and a reflection $\bs{M}_{xy}$ with respect to $xy$-plane.
+We argue that for 3D inversion-symmetric lattice, both spinless and spin-1/2 fermions correspond to trivial group extension with fermion parity $\mathbb{Z}_2^f$: for spinless fermions, it is obvious; for spin-1/2 fermions, we can treat an inversion $\bs{I}$ operation in three spatial dimensions as the composition of a 2-fold rotation $\bs{R}_z$ with respect to $z$-axis and a reflection $\bs{M}_{xy}$ with respect to $xy$-plane.
 The spin-1/2 nature of fermions requires the relations $\bs{R}_z^2=\bs{M}_{xy}^2=-1$, hence $\bs{I}^2=1$ for either spinless or spin-1/2 fermions, which corresponds to the trivial $\mathbb{Z}_2^f$ extension of the inversion.

-Subsequently we consider the lower-dimensional block-state decorations.
-For 2D blocks, the only possible nontrivial root phase is 2D $(p+ip)$-SC, leaving two chiral Majorana modes $\gamma_{1,2}$ near 1D block $\tau$, with opposite chiralities and Hamiltonian:
+Subsequently, we consider the lower-dimensional block state decorations.
+For 2D blocks, the only possible nontrivial root phase is $(p+ip)$-SC, leaving two chiral Majorana modes $\gamma_{1,2}$ near 1D block $\tau$, with opposite chiralities, described by Hamiltonian:

 The inversion transforms the Majorana modes $\gamma_1$ and $\gamma_2$ as: